builtforzero/bfz-starter-project/README.md

 Open your project folder in VSCode.
 Click on `Ctrl` + `Shift` + `` ` `` to open a new terminal.
 Navigate to the `bash` terminal (if you're not already there).
 Type these commands into the terminal, one at a time:

 - `npm init -y`
-- `npm install parcel-bundler nodemon concurrently --save-dev`
+- `npm install parcel-bundler concurrently --save-dev`
-- `npm install express --save`
 - `npm install gh-pages`
 - [Optional] `npm install dotenv`
 - [Optional] `npm install d3`